cgabriel5/nodecliac/README.md

 If the command requires arguments they can be hard-coded or dynamically supplied.

 - `$("cat ~/colors.text", "!red", $"cat ~/names.text", "-")`: This will provide the hard-coded `!red` value and run the `cat ~/names.text` flag command argument.
 Once all dynamic arguments are ran their outputs along with the hard-coded values are passed to the command `cat ~/colors.text` in the order they were provided.
 So `!red` will be argument `0` and the output of `cat ~/names.text` will be argument `1`.
-- Once `cat ~/colors.text` is ran the output will be split by hyphens and will finally get passed to the auto-completion engine.
+- Once `cat ~/colors.text` is run the output will be split by hyphens and will finally get passed to the completion engine.
 - **Note**: Arguments prefixed with the `$` character denotes it's a dynamic flag command argument.

 **Escaping**: Internally the following characters have special uses: `$` and `|`.
 This means that when using these characters inside a command they will have to be escaped.
 Take the following examples: